Pathoschild/smapi-mod-dump/source/Hat Mouse Lacey/docs/README.md

 ## Roadmap
 * ~~`1.0`: Initial release.~~
 * `1.1`: Current release.
-Now on 1.1.0.
+Now on 1.1.1.
-* `1.2`: The Content Update.
-Add extra dialogue, seasonal outfits, beach visits, etc.
+* `1.6`: Update the mod to work with Stardew Valley 1.6.\
-* `1.6`: Update the mod to work with Stardew Valley 1.6.
+Since 1.6 is now imminent, this milestone now takes priority over additional content.
+If I have time for incremental content updates, they may see backports into 1.1 during the run up to release.

-Subject to change, especially if 1.6's release date appears.
+* `1.7+`: Content updates.
+Extra dialogue, seasonal outfits, beach visits, inter-mod events and shoutouts, etc.

 ## Compatibility
 &check; Fully supported\